Stantec: History

 In May 2016, Stantec signed a definitive merger agreement with MWH Global, Inc. worth $1.04 billion CAD, making Stantec Inc. one of the world's top three global design firms.
 It expected to boost revenues by 60% a year, and increased the number of employees from 15,000 to 22,000.

-Bob Gomes retired from Stantec in 2017 and is a current member of the board of directors.
+Bob Gomes retired from Stantec in 2017.
 In January 2018, Gord Johnston became CEO of Stantec.
 Johnston has 30 years of private and public sector experience in the design and project management of infrastructure projects.
 Johnston has bachelor of science and master of engineering degrees in civil engineering from the University of Alberta, and is a registered professional engineer, certified project management professional, and Envision Sustainability Professional.

 Growth

-Stantec has 32,000 employees and 450 locations on six continents worldwide.
+Stantec has 34,000 employees and 450 locations on six continents worldwide.

 Acquisitions

 Stantec has acquired over 130 firms since 1994.
-Acquisitions include MWH Global, Inc., KBR, Inc. Infrastructure Americas Division, Dessau engineering, Fay, Spofford & Thorndike, Sparling, Traffic Design Group, ZETCON Engineering, and Hydrock.
+Acquisitions include MWH Global, Inc., KBR, Inc. Infrastructure Americas Division, Dessau engineering, Fay, Spofford & Thorndike, Sparling, Traffic Design Group, Cardno, ZETCON Engineering, and Hydrock.

+In August 2025, the company completed the acquisition of Page, an American architecture firm.